 She’s Got This, You Got This

 Are you one of those who is better at giving advice than following it?
 I hate to admit it but I am.
 I have been working in the communications business for years and have done live TV and radio and also weekly podcasts.
-So when I was asked to moderate a panel for Wealthiher’s Global Summit ‘She’s Got This’, on Leading with Impact for women, I surprised myself that my immediate reflex was one of terror.
+So when I was asked to moderate a panel for Wealthiher’s Global Summit ‘She’s Got This’, on Leading with Impact for women, I surprised myself that my immediate reflex was one of mild terror.
 I think it was the word ‘Global’ that did it.
-One of my go to pieces of communications advice to others, especially women, is ‘always say yes to invitations to speak‘ just say Yes, hang up and then panic.
+One of my ‘go to’ pieces of communications advice to others, especially women, is ‘always say yes to invitations to speak‘ just say Yes, hang up and then panic.
 Those opportunities do not come every day.
 I knew I was experiencing that sense of dread which I hadn’t felt for a while.
 I hadn’t done anything Global before so I had to do a serious bit of self-talk to gear myself up for it.
 Glad to say I eventually took a long breath, said yes, trusted that they knew what they were doing by asking me in the first place and then started to prepare.

 When people are asked to take part in panels or to do an interview on radio, TV or a podcast, they can be filled with anxiety and with dread, so much so that they think ‘this isn’t worth it’.
 Their first thought often is ‘well I know someone else who would be better than me’.
-This happens to men as well as women but seemingly women are more likely to say ‘no’ initially to an invitation and for a variety of reasons.
+This happens to men as well as women, but seemingly women are more likely to say ‘no’ initially to an invitation and for a variety of reasons.
 At a ‘Women On Air’ event a few years ago the head of news in RTE at the time, said they were committed to getting more women experts on news and current affairs programmes but that sometimes it was an uphill battle.
 He said even when they called up expert women to comment on an area of their expertise, the woman was reluctant to say yes initially, citing everything from childcare issues or a need to get their hair done or deferring to a male colleague.
 Fear and anxiety too might often have been in there but it would not be acknowledged upfront even to the person themselves.
-He went on to say that when they call on a male expert the response tends to go more like, ‘yes sure, what time do you want me there and what is the topic’.
+He went on to say that when they call on a male expert, the response tends to go more like, ‘yes sure, what time do you want me there and what is the topic’.
 There is nothing wrong with this response but the difference in the typical reaction of men and women often reflects the way women and girls are raised.
 Men and boys are used to pitching, trying and trying again.
 Women and girls are raised to wait to be asked, and to not seem to be ‘too keen’.
-For both men and women though there are fears about performing in public that may be deep seated and rooted in an earlier ‘trauma’.
+For both men and women though, there are fears about performing in public that may be deep seated and rooted in an earlier ‘traumatic experience’.

 The fears list can be a long one, but usually includes the following in the mix;